 Alert Server is the server application for the Alert Monitor and handles the communication between the Alert Monitor client program and the Alert Generator but also between the Alert Monitor and the database.

-The Alert Server is a fundamental part of the Tracking system and needs to be running at all times thus it is controlled by Desmond.
+The Alert Server is a fundamental part of the Tracking system and needs to be running at all times thus it is controlled by Sysmond.

 Sysmond